rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 ## What and How to Contribute

-### If you are not a developer
+### If You Are Not a Developer

+You don't need to be a developer to be able to make really helpful contributions to the RDKit.
+Some of these activities are also a good place to start for beginners who want to make code contributions to get a feel for how the toolkit is structured.

-Really helpful things you can do that don't involve serious coding:
+Some things you can do that don't involve serious coding:

 - Being an active part of the community and asking/answering questions on Github
-- Submitting high-quality bug reports via [GitHub issues](https://github.com/rdkit/rdkit/issues)
+- Submitting high-quality bug reports via [GitHub issues](https://github.com/rdkit/rdkit/issues).
+Some guidelines for best practices will be given in the section below.
 - Contributing documentation
     - Fixing pieces you find to be unclear or wrong
     - Adding references where available
     - Adding new sections or examples
-    - In-code documentation: comments explaining what the code does or references
+    - In-code documentation: comments explaining what the code does or adding references
-    - This Getting Started guide!
+    - Adding to this Getting Started guide!
 - Contributing tutorials
 - Ideas for improvements (with the appropriate tags!)
 - Write blog posts (either your own or for the [RDKit blog](https://greglandrum.github.io/rdkit-blog/))
+- Cleaning up GitHub issues that have been resolved or that should be under discussions
+- Answering questions on the [GitHub Discussions](https://github.com/rdkit/rdkit/discussions) board or [Stack Overflow](https://stackoverflow.com/questions/tagged/rdkit)

+Many of these also do not require a large time commitment and can be done if you have a spare 5 minutes - a little goes a long way!

-#### GitHub Issues vs Discussions
+### A Note on GitHub Issues vs Discussions

+RDKit makes use of both the Issues and Discussions functionality on GitHub.

+#### Discussions

-If you have a question about the RDKit or aren't sure if what you're seeing is the right behavior please use the [Discussions tab](https://github.com/rdkit/rdkit/discussions) instead of posting it as an issue.
+The [Discussions tab](https://github.com/rdkit/rdkit/discussions) is used to ask questions about the RDKit, and for help if you cannot find the functionality you need or for debugging errors in your code.
+If you aren't sure if what you're seeing is the right behavior we would recommend posting this as a discussion first (unless you are 100% certain it is a genuine bug) instead of posting it as an issue.
 More often than not the unexpected behaviour is an issue from your side - "guilty until proven innocent"!

+If you have a suggestion for a new RDKit feature or enhancement starting a discussion first before creating a pull request is a useful exercise.
+Community input on how a feature could work is often helpful and it could be that there's already a way to do what you want to do in the RDKit.

+#### Issues

+The [Issues tab](https://github.com/rdkit/rdkit/issues) is used to report undesirable behaviour, either due to a bug in the code (tag as **bug**) or due to implementation choice (tag as **enhancement**).
+Small, self-contained suggestions are tagged as **good for beginners** and suggestions for future UGMs are tagged **Hackathon Idea**, both of which are a good place to start if you are looking for ideas.

+*A Note on Bug Reports*

-The following code snippet using the `Chem.DetectChemistryProblem(mol)` function provides a good test for whether your observed behaviour is a true bug, or just input that RDKit doesn't like (mol.Debug() is also useful for this purpose):
+As mentioned above, if you encounter unexpected behaviour that you are reasonably convinced is a **bug**, it can also be reported via the issues tab.
+If the "bug" you have observed happens only for a specific example, we would recommend first checking your inputs using the following code snippet.
+The `Chem.DetectChemistryProblem(mol)` function provides a good test for whether your observed behaviour is a true bug, or just input that RDKit doesn't like (mol.Debug() is also useful for this purpose):

 ```
 m = Chem.MolFromSmiles('c1nccc1O(C)C',sanitize=False)